Steady-state charging of quantum batteries via dissipative ancillas: Results

 \subsection{non-equilibrium case}

-The non-equilibrium system under consideration composed of the N coupled identical qubits that are immersed in their own reservoirs with different chemical potentials and temperatures, where we are assuming individual decay for each qubit.
-The dissipative dynamics of the system is described by a master equation of the form \eqref{3} with \cite{bhattacharya:1,Latune:1}
+The non-equilibrium system under consideration composed of the N coupled identical qubits that are immersed in their own fermion reservoirs with different chemical potentials and temperatures, where we are assuming individual decay for each qubit.
+The Hamiltonian for the total system reads $H=H_{S}+H_{R}+H_{int}$, with

 and